myspc-development/art-test/docs/admin/admin-settings-ui.md

 # Admin Settings UI

-This guide merges the "Admin Configuration UI" and "Settings Page Codex" documents.
+This guide merges the "Admin Configuration UI" and [Settings Page Codex](../settings-page-codex.md) documents.
 Administrators can manage dashboard widgets and plugin options from the Settings pages.
 The interface uses tabbed navigation and integrates with the WordPress menu system.